carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 In practice, the send-form of coroutines is hardly ever used.
 Cases for needing it are infrequent, and chances are that nobody will understand your code.
 Asyncio has largely superseded this usage.

-The working of `asyncio` is only a small step away from that of coroutines.
-The intuition is that you can use coroutines to build a collaborative multi-threading environment.
-Most modern operating systems assign some time to execution threads and take control back pre-emptively to do something else.
+The working of `asyncio` is only a small step farther than that of coroutines.
+The intuition is to use coroutines to build a collaborative multi-threading environment.
+Most modern operating systems assign some time to execution threads and take back control pre-emptively to do something else.
 In **collaborative multi-tasking**, every worker knows to be part of a collaborative environment and yields control to the scheduler voluntarily.
 Creating such a system with coroutines and `yield` is possible in principle, but is not straightforward especially owing to the propagation of exceptions.

 ## Syntax
 `asyncio` itself is a library in standard Python and is a core component for actually using the associated async syntax.
 Two keywords are especially relevant here: `async` and `await`.